Discerning Dog Dermatitis: Reasons and a Remedy for Rashes

 Hot spots can appear suddenly and generally arise due to allergies, cuts, bee stings, parasites, and other irritations.
 If left untreated, the broken skin and moist environment form a perfect breeding ground for bacteria and yeast.

-FYI, Lavengel® has an excellent track record against hotspots, and was critical to the healing of the hotspot in this section's photo.
-You can take a deeper educational dive into acute moist dermatitis on our Hotspot Resource and our Ultimate Hotspot Guide.
+You can take a much deeper dive into acute moist dermatitis on our Hotspot Resource and our Ultimate Hotspot Guide.

 Allergy + Atopic Dermatitis (Eczema)